jitendra9873/SmartLanes/README.md

 * SHA256 encryption/decryption
 * Security - Isolation of server from direct access by users
 * Lesser delay at toll plaza
-* Internet independent
+* No Internet required
 * Notification based on Geo-location
-* No special hardware requirement, thus more feasible
+* No special hardware requirement, thus more feasible (No modification to vehicle)
 * 100% payment guarantee
 * Automated analytics of traffic demographics
 * Can be made fully automated